ome/omero-figure/README.rst

 **Warning**:

 OMERO.figure version 2.x is meant to be installed into OMERO.web **5.2.6 or newer**.
-This is due to Django Framework compatibility and a package re-organization required to distribute the application using Python Package Manager PyPi.
+This is due to Django Framework compatibility and a package reorganization required to distribute the application using Python Package Manager PyPi.

 Enabling PDF generation
 -----------------------

-This following steps need to perform where the OMERO.server is installed.
+This following steps need to be performed where the OMERO.server is installed.

 * Install `reportlab <https://bitbucket.org/rptlab/reportlab>`_ PDF python package: